 Switch to the Registry key HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags\AllFolders\Shell

 Look on the left side and see if the value FolderType exists.
-If it does set the value to NotSpecified by double-clicking the value.
-If it is not existing right-click in the right window, and select to create a new String Value with the value mentioned above.
+If it does set FolderType to NotSpecified by double-clicking the value.
+If it does not exist, right-click on the right window, and select to create a new String Value with the name FolderType and set it to NotSpecified as shown in the screenshot below.

 This sets the default folder mode to general for all folders.
 It still may be necessary to modify the current folder view settings, but that is only necessary once and they are set for all folders.